franchsli/SignSpeak/README.md

 ## High priority

 - Implement a way to handle word and letter prediction in SignLanguageTranslator.
+  - Implement get_model() method in GesturePredictor return a model by its name or raise a ValueError otherwise and use it instead of getting it normally.
 - Add logging: Replace print statements.

 ### Low priority